SaaS is a long-term game. Most of the visitors to your website won’t become paying customers or start a trial right away.

 How much data is too much?

-First of all, I have good news: in b2b Saas lead generation, users are way more tolerant to long forms than in b2c.
+First of all, I have good news: In b2b Saas lead generation, users are way more tolerant of long forms than in b2c.

 That said, whenever possible, let’s keep your form light.

 Here are some tips that worked for me:

 Balance the number of questions with the perceived value of the lead magnet.
 Free tool?
 Ask as many questions as you want. eBooks?
 Keep it light.

 Ask yourself what information can be deducted without asking.
 Blocking free emails from signup, for example, will give you their company domain… from there, you can get the company name and other information.
 Data enrichment tools are your friends when slimming down your forms.

 Not all information needs to be gathered in one shot.
 You can collect extra information as you nurture leads and offer them more lead magnets.
 Hubspot and most lead generation tools offer progressive profiling.